lauri-elias/spektre-protocol/CANON-8.md

 CANON-8 establishes a non-negotiable boundary:

 - Tools compute
 - Agents resolve

 At this boundary:

 - computation stops
 - responsibility concentrates
 - action becomes possible

+Crossing this boundary is not an optimization.
+It is an agency violation.

 ---

 ## 6. Non-Delegable Elements

-The following elements can never be delegated:
+The following elements are **strictly non-delegable**:

-- Ownership of state
+- ownership of state
-- Evaluation of meaning
+- evaluation of meaning
-- Acceptance of risk
+- acceptance of risk
-- Execution of irreversible action
+- execution of irreversible action
-- Responsibility for outcome
+- responsibility for outcome

-Any system claiming to handle these is violating CANON-8.
+Any system claiming to perform these functions is violating CANON-8.

 ---